eQualityTime/projectreal/casefiles/5/index.md

 ## What are you going to do?

-You discover a social media account that looks JUST  like yours – same name, same photos – but you didn’t make it.
+You discover a social media account that looks just like yours – same name, same photos – but you didn’t make it.
 The account is messaging your friends.
 What do you do?